Information for applicants seeking admission starting Fall 2016

 Prerequisite Coursework in Progress

 The final step in our review of applicants is an on-campus interview.
-All applicants that meet the academic and subjective review standards set by the Admissions Committee will be invited to campus for an interview in late January and early February.
+All applicants that meet the academic and subjective review standards set by the Admissions Committee will be invited to campus for an interview in late January or early February.
 Interview invitations are typically sent in early January.
-Students invited to interview but failing to do so, will not be considered for admission.
+Students who are invited to interview but fail to appear will not be considered for admission.

 Offers of Admission